 Before you start searching around for deals, it is worth considering whether or not a mobile contract is right for you.

 Signing up to a mobile contract will usually save you money in the long run, especially if you use your phone a lot.
-It also makes it easier for you to budget as you will know roughly what your bill will be each month.

-A contract can also mean you will get a brand new phone without paying up front, as the cost of the phone is split across your contract term.
+You will get a brand new phone without paying up front, as the cost of the phone is split across your contract term.

-If you have a contract you will also have the peace of mind of knowing that you can use your phone any time without worrying if you have enough credit to cover a call.
+Peace of mind of knowing that you can use your phone any time without worrying if you have enough credit to cover a call.

-Another hidden issue is that you can end up paying considerably more for your 'free' mobile phone over the term of the contract than if you had simply have bought it outright and gone for a SIM-only deal.
+You can end up paying considerably more for your 'free' mobile phone over the term of the contract than if you had simply have bought it outright and gone for a SIM-only deal.